 The effectiveness of therapeutic ultrasound for musculoskeletal conditions of the lower limb: A literature review

-One article on PainSci cites Shanks 2010: Does Ultrasound Therapy Work?
+One page on PainSci cites Shanks 2010: Does Ultrasound or Shockwave Therapy Work?

 PainSci commentary on Shanks 2010: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.